Virtual data room examples: what they look like and how to pick one

 A virtual data room (VDR) is a secure online space where you store and share confidential documents with a specific group of people - investors, lawyers, buyers, or auditors.
 Think of it as a private folder, but with controls that a shared Google Drive link can never give you.

 With a VDR, you decide who can see which files.
 You can require someone to sign an NDA before they even open the door.
 You can see exactly who opened what, which pages they read, how long they spent on each section, and when they came back.
 You can watermark every document with the viewer's name so there's no confusion if something leaks.
-And when the deal is done - or falls through - you can revoke access instantly.
+And when the deal is done or falls through, you can revoke access instantly.

 Google Drive and Dropbox don't do any of that.
 They're for collaboration.
 A VDR is for controlled disclosure under high stakes.